Lev-Purel/Cypress/README.md

 ```
 ## Features

-- Custom commands for authorisation have been added.
+- Custom commands for authorization have been added.

 ### Contacts